Aarception/Mo-information-security-portfolio/README.md

 I am sorry, it wasn't personal.
 And I forgive anyone who may have caused me impact on this issue.

+To take my ODR suggestion and treat it that way shows me how personal this has become.

 ---

 #### `IMPORTANT: The Dataset officially has it's first licensing prospect from a national think tank and a leader in AI governance issues based in the east coast.`